timeflux/timeflux/doc/usage/getting_started.rst

 Command line options
 --------------------

-There is only a few options, and you can list them with:
+There are only a few options, and you can list them with:

 .. code-block:: bash